 Abstract

 Transport of fish larvae by ocean currents to juvenile habitats is an important mechanism for many marine species, particularly those in boundary current systems.
-The timing and location of spawning greatly influences the settlement location of larvae and is valuable information for species management.
+The timing and location of spawning in relation to ocean currents greatly influences the dispersal and settlement location of larvae and is valuable information for species management.
 A previously unrecognised summer spawning event and more southern latitudinal extent for the spring spawning event was recently reported for the southwest Pacific population of Pomatomus saltatrix.
 Although fishing restrictions are in place to protect the northern traditionally recognised spring spawning event, the importance of the summer spawning event is uncertain.
 Here we investigate larval dispersal pathways in the East Australian Current through particle tracking simulations to identify the contributions of the different spawning events to potential settlement along the east Australian coast.
 By modelling the dispersal pathways of larvae released in northern and mid-latitude regions over spring and summer we show that the mid-latitude summer spawning event contributes over 50 % of the larvae reaching southern latitudes.
 This is due to a 1 – 2 day shorter pelagic larval duration, resulting in reduced larval mortality, and the seasonal strengthening of the East Australian Current driving particles 50 km further south.
 Spawning over broad temporal and spatial scales by P. saltatrix may have developed as a mechanism to ensure maximum dispersal of larvae.
 These findings demonstrate that the final settlement location of larvae that are transported by ocean currents can vary considerably depending on the timing and location of spawning with multiple spawning events having variable importance along a species’ distribution.

 Keywords: particle tracking, connectivity, larval transport, pelagic larval duration, tailor, bluefish, Pomatomus saltatrix